-- Insert the new vehicle key into the ignition. - 2.
+- 1. Insert the new vehicle key into the ignition. - 2.
 Turn to ON/RUN.
 The security light will come on. - 3.
-Wait 10 minutes until the security light turns off. - Turn the ignition to LOCK/OFF. - Repeat Steps 2-4 two more times.
-After the third time, turn to ON/RUN; the key is learned and all previously known keys will no longer work with the vehicle. - To program the second key, turn to OFF and insert the second key to be learned and rotate to ON/RUN.
+Wait 10 minutes until the security light turns off. - 4.
+Turn the ignition to LOCK/OFF. - Repeat Steps 2-4 two more times.
+After the third time, turn to ON/RUN; the key is learned and all previously known keys will no longer work with the vehicle.

-After the two keys are learned, remaining keys can be learned by following the procedure in "Programming with Two Recognized Keys."
+Remaining keys can be learned by following the procedure in "Programming with a Recognized Transmitter."

-Battery Replacement (1LT Only)
+Battery Replacement